groupvine/gv-doc/membership/exporting.md

 ~export~~gvdev@trivy.email
 ```

-Your account membership will be shortly be returned to you in a reply email! <sup>&ast;</sup>
+Your account membership will be shortly be returned to you in a reply email!<sup>++</sup>

-&ast; assuming you are a verified account Admin!
+++ assuming you are a verified account Administrator!